norsys/rothenberg/README.md

 There are some `make` targets to test `Rothenberg`, specialy install and update of bundle and application.
 To run them, just do `make tests`.
-Be conscient that these tests use files cloned from `github` repository, so you must push your code on it before running tests.
-And please, do not omit to update tests before implemeting new feature or doing a bug fix.
+Please, do not omit to update tests before implemeting new feature or doing a bug fix.
 To update tests, just update contents of `references` directory.

 ### About workflow